rust-lang/mdBook/book-example/src/format/config.md

   `/appendices/bibliography.html`).
 The value can be any valid URI the browser should navigate to (e.g. `https://rust-lang.org/`, `/overview.html`, or `../bibliography.html`).
+- **input-404:** The name of the markdown file used for misssing files.
+  The corresponding output file will be the same, with the extension replaced with `html`.
+  Defaults to `404.md`.
+- **site-url:** The url where the book will be hosted.
+This is required to ensure navigation links and script/css imports in the 404 file work correctly, even when accessing urls in subdirectories.
+Defaults to `/`.

 Available configuration options for the `[output.html.fold]` table: